 Custom Global Permissions

-Standard User, you can assign them a custom set of permissions.
+Standard User, you can assign them a more restrictive set of custom global permissions.

-The following table lists each custom global permission available and whether it is assigned to the default global permissions,
+The following table lists each custom global permission available and whether it is included in the default global permissions,

 |Manage Cluster Drivers||✓|

 |Manage PodSecurityPolicy Templates||✓|

 *This role has two names:

 - When you go to the Users tab and edit a user’s global role, this role is called Login Access in the custom global permissions list.

 - When you go to the Security tab and edit the roles from the roles page, this role is called User Base.

 For details on which Kubernetes resources correspond to each global permission, you can go to the Global view in the Rancher UI.
 Then click Security > Roles and go to the Global tab.
 If you click an individual role, you can refer to the Grant Resources table to see all of the operations and resources that are permitted by the role.